Parameterized Complexity of Diameter

 See \Cref{fig:acndom} for a schematic illustration of the construction.

-We will first show that~$\phi$ is satisfiable if and only if~$G$ has diameter five and then show that both the \param{domination number} and \param{acyclic chromatic number} of~$G$ are four.
+We will first show that~$\phi$ is satisfiable if and only if~$G$ has diameter five and then show that the \param{domination number} and \param{acyclic chromatic number} of~$G$ are five and four, respectively.
 First assume that~$\phi$ is satisfiable.
 Then, there exists some assignment~$\beta$ of the variables such that all clauses are satisfied, that is, the two assignments of~$\beta$ with respect to the variables in~$W_1$ and~$W_2$ satisfy all clauses.
-Let~$v_1\in V_1$ and~$v_2\in V_2$ be the vertices corresponding to~$\beta$.
+Let~${v_1\in V_1}$ and~$v_2\in V_2$ be the vertices corresponding to~$\beta$.
 Thus for each~$b\in B$ we have~$\dis(v_1,b) + \dis(v_2,b) \geq 5$.
 Observe that all paths from a vertex in~$V_1$ to a vertex in~$V_2$ that do not pass a vertex in~$B$ pass through~$t_2$ and~$t_3$.
-Since~$\dis(v_1,t_3) = 3$ and~$\dis(v_2,t_2) = 3$ it follows that~$\dis(v_1,v_2) = 5$.
+Since all of these paths are of length~$5$, it follows that~$\dis(v_1,v_2) = 5$.
 Observe that the diameter of~$G$ is at most five since each vertex is connected to some vertex in~$\{t_1,t_2,t_3,t_4\}$ and these four are of pairwise distance at most three.